 Demographics.
 We repeat the model in H3/H5 with gender (male: 0, female: 1), age (mean centered), and nationality (other: 0, UK: 1) as additional predictors and their interaction with payoff structure and punishment.
 We only include nationality if at least 10% of responses report a nationality different than the UK.

 Moral Emotions & Stress.
 We conduct three multilevel regression models with moral anger, guilt, or stress as the dependent variable.
 As predictors we will add payoff structure (individual: 0; group: 1) and punishment (contrast coded: punishment risk -2/3 vs. 1/3 vs. 1/3; punishment type: 0 vs. –½ vs. ½) and their interactions.
-Further, we will conduct an ordered beta regression model with compliance as the DV and moral anger, guilt, and stress (mean centered) as predictors.
+Further, we will conduct three multilevel regressions with moral anger, guilt, or stress as the dependent variable and compliance (mean centered) as the predictor.

 Table 2.
 Study Design Template for the Proposed Study.